-You can save money on your real estate commission without sacrificing the expertise of a real estate agent by listing with Clever Real Estate.
-Learn more how Clever can sell your home for a low, 1.5% commission!
+You can save money on your real estate commission without sacrificing the expertise of a real estate agent by listing with Real Estate Witch.
+Learn more we can sell your home for a low, 1.5% commission!

 Top for sale by owner questions for sellers

 1. How do I sell my house for sale by owner?

 When you’re selling your house for sale by owner (FSBO), you — the homeowner — are representing yourself.
 That means you’re responsible for preparing your home for sale, marketing your property, and showing your home to buyers.